 If we hold a mobile phone number for you, we’ll send you alerts to help keep on top of your balance.

 You can check for yourself at any time with the mobile app, or online, or at an ATM by getting a mini statement.
 The fee will be shown as the last item charged to your account, at the end of every day that you use your overdraft.
 The statement description will say what date each fee relates to.
 We'll only charge a daily overdraft fee if your account is overdrawn at the end of the day.

-If you use your overdraft before 2 November, you may still have some monthly fees to pay after the change happens.
-This is because we charge overdraft fees in a single payment at the moment, up to two months later.
-If you use your overdraft after 2 November, you'll pay the new daily overdraft fee as well.
-So, for a short time, you may see both types of fees on your statement.
+If you use your overdraft before 2 November, you may still have some monthly fees to pay.
+From 2 November, you’ll pay the new daily overdraft fee as well.
+So for up to two months you may see both types of fees on your statement.

 Your payments will go through as usual if you have enough funds available in your account before 2.30pm (UK time) on the day they are due to go out.
 This may give you time to transfer money from one of your other Halifax accounts, or to pay in cleared funds from another bank.
 You also have until the end of every day to cover your overdraft balance in the same way and avoid a daily overdraft fee.

 If we have a mobile number for you, we'll send alerts to your mobile phone when you start to use your overdraft, and when your balance is getting close to your overdraft limit.
 We’ll also send an alert if there’s not enough in your account to make a payment.
 So, you'll know when you are about to be charged fees, or when a payment may be stopped.
 This may give you time to put some money into your account.

 You need to make sure we have a mobile number for you, so that we can send the alerts.